ullas-jain/ullas-jain.github.io/_posts/2021-05-28-checklist-before-adding-dependency.md

 *Method count that the library adds in release flavor.*

 *Performance of the app* -
-*How app behaves while other apps are open in background.*
+*How app behaves while other apps are open in background?*
-*Have we checked the leaks using leak-canary?*
+*Have we checked the leaks using leak-canary after integrating library to the app?*

 ## To have a smooth update of this library with a better alternative in the future.